TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         This field allows metadata to be set and associated with this VM.
 The value should be an object with only top-level key=value pairs.

-        NOTE: for historical reasons, do not put keys in here that match the pattern *_pw.
+        NOTE1: for historical reasons, do not put keys in here that match the pattern *_pw.
 Those keys should go in internal_metadata instead.

+        NOTE2: keys that are prefixed with one of the prefixes listed in internal_metadata_namespaces will not be read from customer_metadata but rather from internal_metadata.
+These will also be read-only from within the zone.

         type: JSON Object (key: value)
         vmtype: OS,KVM